 Project Implementation Chart

 Component 1.
 Emergency COVID-19 Response.
 Under this component the MoILHSA will conduct centralized procurement of lab equipment, test kits, equipment, and supplies for hospitals.
-The MoILHSA alongside with the NCDC and the PIU will be responsible for the technical aspects of the procurement process.
+The MoILHSA, through the PIU with support from NCDC, will be responsible for the technical aspects of the procurement process.
 As a purchasing agency, the SSA will reimburse the health care providers for COVID-19-related services based on the determined mechanisms.
 Quarantine costs will be also reimbursed through the SSA.

-PPE.
-This component will finance PPE and hygiene materials for health workers and other staff who may be at high risk of exposure to COVID-19 at public and private facilities, including individuals working in quarantine facilities and border posts.
+Personal Protective Equipment.
+This component will finance personal protective equipment (PPE) and hygiene materials for health workers and other staff who may be at high risk of exposure to COVID-19 at public and private facilities, including individuals working in quarantine facilities and border posts.

 Health care providers.
-Rukhi Hospital, a newly built hospital located near Abkhazia serving a large internally displaced population that is particularly vulnerable to COVID-19 will be supported by the proceeds of the Project.
+Rukhi Hospital, a newly built hospital located near Abkhazia serving a large internally displaced population that is particularly vulnerable to COVID-19, will be supported on the proceeds of the project.
 See the map below showing location of Rukhi hospital as well as other 4 hospitals that will be supported by the Project.
 To operationalize Rukhi hospital for admitting COVID-19 patients, the project will support the procurement of essential equipment and supplies: intensive care unit (ICU) equipment (e.g. ventilators, patient monitors, bronchoscopes), as well as equipment for non-critical care and operating rooms.
 In the other designated public hospitals, the project will finance ICUs and beds; minor repairs, such as remodeling ICUs and increasing the availability of isolation rooms; and other capacity needs to improve service delivery for COVID-19.
 There are 4 designated public hospitals that will be benefitting from the Project.

 Source: GIS and RS Consulting Center GeoGraphic, Tbilisi, Georgia, 2020